 This – whilst not 100% trustworthy (in my personal opinion) is certainly more reassuring than trading with a broker who has absolutely no regulatory license whatsoever, but the reason why I do not 100% trust it though is because the Banc De Binary – one of the biggest binary options scams in history was also licensed by the CySEC.

-Anyway, in short though IQ Option is basically portrayed as one of the legitimate & licensed binary options brokers… Which has led to many positive reviews, and led to it becoming one of the biggest binary options brokers in the world… But is it legit?
-We’ll take a look after we firstly take a closer look at binary trading in general.
+Anyway, in short, though IQ Option is basically portrayed as one of the legitimate & licensed binary options brokers… Which has led to many positive reviews, and led to it becoming one of the biggest binary options brokers in the world… But is it legit?
+We’ll take a look after we first take a closer look at binary trading in general.

 2014, when binary options trading was at its height was a busy year for me to say the least in terms of scams.
 It seemed like every day there was not just 1 or 2 new scams, but TEN or more!